skygridio/docs/up-and-running-in-five.rst

 .. _Postman: https://www.getpostman.com

-* Copy the API endpoint into the POST field https://api.skygrid.io/d/your_device_key_here
+* Copy the API endpoint into the PUT field https://api.skygrid.io/d/your_device_key_here
 * In the Headers field, set one of the headers to Content-Type - application/json
 	.. image :: images/postman1.PNG
 * In the body of the request, choose 'raw' for encoding type and then copy paste the following JSON into the text block